 No, why would Buffy be here?
-We would want to mess with such an awesome episode.
+We wouldn’t want to mess with such an awesome episode.

 Well, here we are, the last crappy episode of Angel.
 I tend to Google episodes before writing about them (it’s a good way to gain perspective) and I was shocked to discover that “The Girl in Question” has its defenders.
 I just don’t get how anyone could like this episode.
 Having a comedic departure at a time when the series should be building momentum was ill advised to begin with but, if you’re going to do it, don’t forget the “comedic” part.
 Even if we put aside the bafflingly placement in the season and the equally baffling bait and switch of not getting to see Buffy, we’re still left with an episode where the overwhelming majority of the jokes don’t land.
 The quality of the Angel & Spike’s bogus journey hovers somewhere around the series’ first season, and that’s just inexcusable at this juncture.
 Continue reading

 So, just how did you spot me?

 “Time Bomb” is a solid episode, dovetailing an advance of Illyria’s arc while neatly resolving some of the lingering problems she presented.
 As an antagonist, Illyria was great; after brutally murdering Fred she’s established as a remorseless demon lord with godlike strength and intelligence, the ability to manipulate time and space, and possibly talk to plants.
 She was someone we were definitely interested in seeing our heroes fight.
 But, with the fight over, where does she fit?
 That’s the central question of Illyria and what makes her such an interesting character but the things that made her a great villain also make her integration with the team impossible.
 This story is about very human heroes; it’s not big enough for a god, so how can Illyria remain a part of it?
 Continue reading

 The face of intimidation